3dgeo-heidelberg/AImon/README.md

 <!-- AImon<sup>5.0</sup> is a comprehensive tool designed for processing and projecting point cloud datasets.
 It facilitates the generation of range and color images, applies changes based on predefined events, and performs bi-temporal analysis to detect and visualize changes in spatial data. -->

 ## 🔨 Methods provided by AImon<sup>5.0</sup>
+The following methods.... were provided by the 3DGEO lab (add link)

 <img src="img/change_event_model.png?raw=true" alt="logo" style="width:500px;"/>

+TODO: Work packages as "research target/aim/goals"
 - **WP X.0**
 - **WP X.1**
 - ...

+### Possible applications:
 - **Point Cloud Projection**: Generate range and color images from point cloud data.
 - **Bi-Temporal Analysis**: Compare point clouds from different time frames to detect changes.
 - **Change Event Management**: Convert clusters into change events.